kshramt/buildpy/README.md

 - Dynamic DAG (accessible through `j.ty` and `j.dy`).
 - Kill all subprocesses on a failure (if not `--keep-going`) or SIGINT.
-    This behavior may not be desirable if `buildpy` is used as a library.
 - Add `_Job.data`.

     ```